The Hidden Health Dangers of Acidosis

 Eat Better to Overcome Acidosis

 What goes in affects what comes out.
-What you eat is centrally important to promoting healthy acid/base balance.
+What you eat is centrally crucial to promoting healthy acid/base balance.
 The American diet is heavily weighted toward acidic foods such as sweets, grains, certain dairy products, and meat.
 Americans also tend not to eat enough foods that are high in Alkalinity, such as spinach, lettuce, and cucumber.
-In order to keep your pH Levels properly balanced, you just have to take some steps to minimize your consumption of foods that lead to Acidosis while increasing your intake of those foods which increase Alkalinity:
+To keep your pH Levels adequately balanced, you just have to take some steps to minimize your consumption of foods that lead to Acidosis while increasing your intake of those foods which increase Alkalinity:

 Foods that Increase Acidity